List of United States Navy aircraft squadrons: Training (VT) (HT) squadrons

 The VT designation was one of the original designations.
 It was established in 1921 to designate "Torpedo Plane Squadron".
 From 1922 to 1930 it designated "Torpedo & Bombing Squadron" and from 1930 to 1946 "Torpedo Squadron".
 In 1946 all remaining Torpedo Squadrons (Note: along with all remaining Bombing Squadrons (VB)) were redesignated "Attack Squadrons" (VA) and the VT designation was retired.

 From 1927 to 1947 training squadrons were designated "VN".
 From 1947 to 1960 training units were not designated as squadrons, they were "units" or "groups" called Basic Training Groups (BTG), Advanced Training Units (ATU), Jet Transition Training Units (JTTU) or Multi Engine Training Groups (METG).
-On 1 May 1960 the VT designation was resurrected and existing flying training units were designated "Training Squadrons (VT)".
+On 1 May 1960 the VT designation was resurrected and existing flying training units and groups were designated "Training Squadrons (VT)".

 The HT designation first appeared in May 1960 to designate Helicopter Training Squadron at the same time that the VT designation was resurrected to designate Training Squadron.
 In the early years of helicopter operations in the Navy, helicopter pilots were qualified fixed wing pilots who received transition training once they reported to a helicopter squadron.
 In 1950 a dedicated Helicopter Training Unit (HTU), later called a Helicopter Training Group (HTG), was established and in 1960 that unit became the first HT squadron.
 As the demand for helicopter pilots increased over the decades, additional HT squadrons were established and today approximately 60% of the Student Naval Aviators from all services (Navy, Marine Corps and Coast Guard) are winged as helicopter pilots.